scylladb/care-pet/docs/build-with-java.md

 ### Sensor

 The sensor service simulates the collar's activity.
-You can use the below command to run the sensor service:
+You can use the following command to run the sensor service:

 ```
 $ mvn package